jqspa/jqspa/docs/api.md

 	Searches $element for components and creates them.

+* **$insert**
+	* *takes* |
+		* `jQuery` element with a `data-component-name` attribute.
+		* `object` configurables that will be passed to the created component.
+	* *returns* | `spa.Component` instance for the provided element.

+	Blindly assumes the element is within the calling component(This may or may not be problematic depending on how `spa.Component` clean up is done).
+Attempts to create `spa.Component` instance using the component name from the element's `data-component-name` attribute(If the `data-component-name` does not match any registered comopent an error component is created).
+Adds the newly created `spa.Component` to the calling component's array of components(Wow terrible naming).
+Returns the newly created component.

 # `spa.Shell`

 Shells act as whole page templates and container holders.
 Shells also act as router able objects by default.
 Shells extend from and implement everything from